Are Life Jackets Required On Kayaks In Florida

 • Spray Skirts.

-Make sure that the straps of the PFD are adjustable so that you can gain more comfort or loosen them.
+Make sure that the straps of the PFD are adjustable to gain more comfort or loosen them.

-Regarding other safety equipment, your best bet is to follow the three tiers of safety- be prepared, alert, and safe.
-Before arriving, you must take all the safety gear properly and cross-check them.
+Regarding other safety equipment, your best bet is to follow the three tiers of safety—be prepared, alert, and safe.
+Before arriving, you must take all the safety gear properly and cross-check it.

-Be patient and prepared when you are involved in water sports.
-You must follow all of the rules and regulations set by the US Coast Guard to stay safe.
+Be patient and prepared when participating in water sports.
+To stay safe, you must follow all of the rules and regulations set by the US Coast Guard.

 Are Life Jackets Required On Kayaks In Florida?